Projective plane graphs and 3-rigidity: Contraction moves and (3,6)-sparsity.

 \section{Contraction moves and (3,6)-sparsity.}

 Let $G=(V,E,F)$ be a surface graph.
 An edge of $G$ is of {\em type $FF$} if it is contained in two facial $3$-cycles and an $FF$ edge is \emph{contractible} if it is not contained in any non-facial $3$-cycle.
-For such an edge $e=uv$ there is a natural contraction move $G \to G'$ on the graph $G$, corresponding to a contraction of $e$, merging $u$ and $v$ to a single vertex, {leading to a surface graph $G'=(V',E',F')$ where $|V'|=|V|-1, |E'|=|E|-3, |F'|=|F|-2$. } We also say that $G$ is \emph{contractible} if it has a contractible $FF$ edge.
+We say that $G$ is \emph{contractible} if it has a contractible $FF$ edge.
+For such an edge $e=uv$ there is a natural contraction move $G \to G'$ corresponding to a contraction of $e$ merging $u$ and $v$ to a single vertex, leading to a surface graph $G'=(V',E',F')$ where $|V'|=|V|-1, |E'|=|E|-3, |F'|=|F|-2$.

 To define formally the contracted graph $G'$, let $e=vw$ be a contractible $FF$ edge in $G$ and let $avw$ and $bvw$ be the two facial 3-cycles which contain $e$.
-Then $G'$ is obtained from $G$ by an \emph{edge contraction} on $e=vw$ if $G'$ is obtained by (i) deleting the edges $aw$ and $bw$, (ii) replacing all remaining edges of the form $xw$ with $xv$, (iii) deleting the edge $e$ and the vertex $w$.
+Then $G'$ is obtained from $G$ by an \emph{edge contraction} on $e=vw$ if $G'$ is obtained by (i) deleting the edges $aw$ and $bw$, (ii) replacing all remaining edges of the form $xw$ with $xv$, (iii) deleting the edge $e$ and the vertex $w$ and discarding the faces $avw$ and $bvw$.
 That $G'$ is simple follows from the fact that a contractible $FF$ edge does not lie on a nonfacial 3-cycle.

-Given an edge contraction move $G \to G'$ we note that the inverse move, recovering $G$ from $G'$, is a \emph{vertex splitting move} at $v$ which in particular introduces a new vertex $w$ and the new $FF$ edge $vw$.
-Such vertex splitting move $G'\to G$, which might be thought of as being locally planar, creates the new surface graph $G$ for the surface $\M$ from a given surface graph $G'$ for $\M$.
+Given an edge contraction move $G \to G'$ we may consider the inverse move, recovering $G$ from $G'$, which we define to be a \emph{planar vertex splitting move}, or \emph{vertex splitting move of planar type}, at the vertex $v$.
+In particular this move introduces a new vertex $w$, 2 new facial 3-cycles, and the new $FF$ edge $vw$.
+Intuitively, taking account of an embedding of the surface graph $G'$ in a surface $\M$, this corresponds to a construction of a new surface graph $G$ with embedding in $\M$.
+For comparison we note the form of a general vertex splitting move defined at the level of simple graphs.